jukrb0x/jukrb0x/README.md

 #### Hi there :palm_tree:

 <samp>
+Some facts about me:

 - Focus now: GameDev, Computer Graphics, Frontend & UX, Rust.
+- Coding is storytelling.
 - Scientists discover the world that exists, engineers create the world that never was.
 - Always Exploring.
+- Mischief Managed.

 </samp>